Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Background Motivation

 Taken together, if a \textbf{CPU-GPU resource imbalance exists} and \textbf{CPU threads and processes interfere with the LLM engine} responsible for kernel dispatch, the entire GPU workload pipeline may be substantially delayed.
 In particular, under concurrent LLM requests, multiple requests can keep the tokenizer heavily occupied and contend with the kernel-launching processes, introducing delays even on systems with seemingly sufficient CPU resources.
 This competition causes cascading slowdowns in kernel dispatch, request scheduling, and ultimately end-to-end inference performance.
-We present experiments in Section~\ref{sec:inference} that demonstrate how CPU can cause end-to-end slowdowns, along with an analysis of latency and CPU \& GPU utilization.
-Additionally, Section~\ref{sec:communication-microbenchmark} examines the effect of CPU oversubscription in more detail, visualizing cases where CPU-side resource contention causes delayed kernel calls and GPU underutilization.
+We present experiments in \Cref{sec:inference} that show how the CPU can cause end-to-end slowdowns, along with an analysis of latency and CPU and GPU utilization.
+Additionally, \Cref{sec:communication-microbenchmark} examines the effect of CPU oversubscription in more detail, visualizing cases in which CPU-side resource contention delays kernel calls and results in GPU underutilization.